 The Allure of the Direct Path

 Advaita, which refers to the state of non-duality of the Self and God, can easily lend itself to all sorts of misconceptions.
-Indeed one can argue that since the Advaitic state transcends all thought and all dualities, all conceptions about it are ultimately misconceptions!
+Indeed one can argue that since the Advaitic state transcends all thought and dualities, all conceptions about it are ultimately misconceptions!

-Advaita is formless in nature and in practice, so there is much room for overestimating, if not exaggerating one’s attainments, and little objective to keep one grounded.
+Advaita is formless in nature and in practice, so there is much room for overestimating, if not exaggerating one’s attainments, and little objective in the practice to keep one grounded.
 Going all the way back to the Upanishads there are criticisms of practitioners who can brilliantly talk the Advaitic line but lack the realization to really back it up.
 Advaita, though referring to the Brahmic state beyond Maya, therefore, has its own glamour or Maya.
 The allure of a quick and direct path to becoming God and guru has a special appeal not only to the awakened soul but also to the unawakened ego that wants the glory of spiritual realization without undergoing any real toil or tapas in order to get there.

 These usual misconceptions are getting further magnified as Advaita becomes popular in the West, which as a media dominated culture easily falls into stereotype, image production and fantasy-fulfillment.
 Just as Yoga has undergone many distortions in the West, which has reduced it largely to a physical asana practice, so too Advaita is often getting reduced to an instant enlightenment fad, to another system of personal empowerment or to another type of pop psychology.

-An entire ‘neo-Advaitic’ movement has arisen reflecting not only traditional teachings but the demands of western culture.
+An entire ‘neo-Advaitic’ movement has arisen reflecting not only traditional Vedantic teachings but the demands of western culture.
 While this movement is arguably a good trend for the future and contains much that is positive in it, it is also a fertile ground for many distortions, which are likely to become more pronounced as the popular base of the movement expands.

 The Advaitic path is rooted in a powerful and simple logic, which is not difficult to learn.
 “You are That”, “The Self is Everything”, “All is One”, and so on.
-We can easily confuse adapting this logic, which is not difficult, with the actual realization of the state of awareness behind it, which is something else altogether.
+We can easily confuse adapting this logic, which is not difficult, with the actual realization of the deeper state of awareness behind it, which is something else altogether.
 We can answer all questions with “Who is asking the question?”, when it may be no more than a verbal exercise.